 They say that God created mature mountains and trees and created Adam as a full-grown man, everything at various stages of its life cycle, and therefore scientific dating methods mean nothing.

 See discussion here about flaws in the 'apparent age' theory.
 The theory is incompatible with God's character.
 God is not deceptive.

 God's first creation was light, the primary requirement for life.
 Light is so amazing that it cannot be defined by anything other than itself.
 See list here showing 14 attributes of light, both physically and spiritually.

 About nine billion years passed between Genesis 1:2 and Genesis 1:3.

-The Biblical account of creation is seen from perspective of earth.
-The universe is about fourteen billion years old, but the sun is only about five billion years old.
-Because of younger age of the sun and earth's intense heat and dense cloud cover, the earth has been in darkness for most of its existence.
+The Biblical account of creation is seen from the perspective of earth.
+The universe is about fourteen billion years old, but the sun is only about five billion years, and the earth is about four and a half billion.